maidsafe/rfcs/proposed/Launcher.md

 **step 3:** Launcher checks the App-ID, reads the path from the `<LOCAL-CONFIG-FILE>` that it made and starts the app as an independent process.
 The Launcher supplies a random port on which it will listen to this app via command line options.

-`/path/to/app/binary --launcher "udp:<random-utf8-port>:<random-utf8-string>"`
+`/path/to/app/binary --launcher "tcp:<Laucher-IP:Launcher-Port>"`

 All parameters are UTF-8 strings.

-**step 4:** Launcher will wait for a predefined time of **15** seconds for data reception on that port.
-If it times out it will close the socket (release its binding to it)

-**step 5:** App generates a random asymmetric encryption keypair - `<App-Asymm-Keys>`.
-Then it responds on the socket asking for Launcher to give it an `<App-Specific-Symm-Key>`, its root directory-key and SAFEDrive directory-key, which Launcher had reserved as `XYZ-Root-Dir`
+**step 4:** App generates a random asymmetric encryption keypair - `<App-Asymm-Keys>`.
+Then it connects to Launcher on the given endpoint asking for Launcher to give it an `<App-Specific-Symm-Key>`, its root directory-key and SAFEDrive directory-key, which Launcher had reserved as `XYZ-Root-Dir`
 - The payload format for this request shall be a CBOR encoded structure of the following:
 ```
 struct Request {